 The connected challenges of unemployment, poverty, and poor health status extend to K-12 education in many of our surrounding communities.
 In this difficult environment, schools are the most important source of opportunity that our society can provide to our children.
 This gives teachers and principals real opportunities for real impact.
-That’s why UM-Dearborn has made a priority of strengthening the effectiveness of teachers and schools, through our programs in the School of Education and our partnerships with urban and metropolitan school systems.
+That’s why UM-Dearborn has made a priority of strengthening the effectiveness of teachers and schools, through our programs in the College of Education, Health, and Human Services and our partnerships with urban and metropolitan school systems.

 Through partnerships with school districts and community colleges in the area, the high standards of the University of Michigan-Dearborn are changing schools and bettering children’s lives throughout metropolitan Detroit.